diffblue/gitlab/doc/user/asciidoc.md

 ```

 GitLab does not support embedding YouTube and Vimeo videos in AsciiDoc content.
-Use a normal AsciiDoc link:
+Use a standard AsciiDoc link:

 ```plaintext
 https://www.youtube.com/watch?v=BlaZ65-b7y0[Link text for the video]